jojolilian/HandwrittenEqSolv/README.md

 ## Usage
 ### Training
 There are totally 3 different models.
-1. Recognize the images with resolution of 128*128
+1. Recognize the images with the resolution of 128*128
-2. Recognize the images with resolution of 256*256
+2. Recognize the images with the resolution of 256*256
-3. Recognize the images with resolution of 256*256(model with deeper CNNs) To implement the training precess there are 3 defferent options(3 corresponding different .py files).
+3. Recognize the images with the resolution of 256*256(model with deeper CNNs) To implement the training process there are 3 different options(3 corresponding different .py files).

 And we also provide the best weights of these three different models in the /checkpoints file.

-For example you can procced the training of our best model weight by inputing the command in the terminal below:
+For example, you can proceed with the training of our best model weight by inputting the command in the terminal below:

 `python train_256.py --prefix "name_you_want" -n 200 -c checkpoints/res256_tr_mostdata_3_0113.pth`